Cuisine of Antebellum America: Legacy

-Although the antebellum era draws to a close with the start of the Civil War in 1861, American cuisine remains relatively consistent through the Gilded Age.
+Although the antebellum era drew to a close with the start of the Civil War in 1861, American cuisine remained relatively consistent through the Gilded Age.
 Most soups of the era are still present in modern American cuisine, with the exception of Seminole soup (made with squirrel) and turtle soup.
-Some standard dishes continue to develop like macaroni a la cardinale, which becomes popular in the late 19th century and is completely unknown in the Antebellum era.
-There are other changes like adding béchamel sauce to the classic oyster patties, or serving beef à la mode as a cold dish rather than as an entrée, but according to food historians, the culinary aesthetics and customs from the first half of the century remain until the 1890s.
+Some standard dishes continued to develop like macaroni a la cardinale, which became popular in the late 19th century and was completely unknown in the Antebellum era.
+There were other changes like adding béchamel sauce to the classic oyster patties, or serving beef à la mode as a cold dish rather than as an entrée, but according to food historians, the culinary aesthetics and customs from the first half of the century remained until the 1890s.